mini-rose/mocha/doc/types.rst

 type you can use without thinking about allocating enough memory for it.

 The implementation should call different methods depending on the operation.
-Assigning a value to a newly created variable generates 2 seperate expressions internally, an E_VARDECL and E_ASSIGN.
+Assigning a value to a newly created variable generates 2 separate expressions internally, an E_VARDECL and E_ASSIGN.
 This means that declaring the variable basically creates an ``alloca`` to store the struct, and then initializes it.